-The committee is scheduled to meet twice a month to review applications that have been submitted at least 5 business days bybefore the scheduled meeting date.
-If the application appears incomplete or there are initial questions regarding the EJ Community Self-Designation-application, the Committee, starting April XX, and any may ask for clarification from the Designator prior to completing the Committee's determination.
-Any response or request for more information will be communicated to the applicant within 4 business days.
-The 2 weeks of the committee's determination.
-If the Committee determines that the community will not be considered a Self-Designated Environmental Justice community, the Committee will offer a feedback session to explain their determination to the Designator.
+The committeeCommittee is scheduled to meet twice a month to review applications that have been submitted at least 5 five business days before the scheduled meeting date.-If the application appears incomplete or there are initial questions regarding the application, the Committee may ask for clarification from the Designator prior to completing the Committee's determination.
+Any response or request for more information will be communicated to the applicant within 2 two weeks of the committee's determination.
+If the Committee determines that the community will not be considered a Self-Designated Environmental Justice community Community, the Committee will offer a feedback session to explain their determination to the Designator.

-The searchable EJ Community map on the website will be updated within 2 weeks of the committee's approval of a designation request.
+The ILSFA website's searchable EJEnvironmental Justice Community map on the website will be updated within 2two weeks of the committee's approval of Committee approving a designation request.